How People Describe This Pain Pattern

 How You Activate and Intensify This Pain Pattern

-This is irritated by several sports activities.
-The cross-motion of the overhand serve in tennis bothers them, especially if they extend the shoulder completely.
+This pain in the shoulder or forearm is irritated by several sports activities.
+The cross-motion of the overhand serve in tennis bothers them, particularly if they extend the shoulder fully.
 As well, some weightlifters also complain of this when doing lat pull-downs or shoulder presses.
-Pull-overs can aggravate this if they are jerky or the shoulder is not warmed-up.
+Pull-overs can aggravate this if they are jerky or the shoulder is not warmed up.
 (They can really help as well – see the self-care section)

 Also, people complain of this when they sleep on that shoulder with the arm extended so that the elbow is above their head.

 The pain pattern in this other post can feel very similar.
 The motions that irritate them are different.
 Often, they are both in need of care.

 Getting Relief on Your Own